-It is thought that this building dates back to the 17th century with the exception of a wing down the passage at a later date.
+It is thought that this building on Boroughgate dates back to the 17th century with the exception of a wing down the passage at a later date.
 The north-west wing on the right down the passage appears to be a later addition and was apparently the Servants’ quarters.

 This Pub started out life by selling wine, spirits, cigars and being an ale and porter bottler established by the Deighton family in 1800.
 They stayed there for many years and in 1895 the proprietor was Edward Deighton Barret who remained until 1925 when John Grenville Dinsdale took over the licence, followed by Herbert Dinsdale.
 It became known as Dinsdale & Co., wine and spirit merchants.
 It eventually changed its name to “The Vaults” and subsequently “Melbourne Vaults.”

 In 1942 the wholesale and retail business was discontinued and the property purchased by Leeds & Wakefield Brewery Company (re-named the Melbourne Brewery), the first tenant being Mary Kyte, followed by Clara Ball and in 1953 Jack Stott.